What is an MAI Appraisal?

 -Self Contained Report

-situation.
-This report gives a summary description of the property being appraised, the research included and the conclusions presented.
+functional in any situation.
+This report gives a summary description of the property being appraised, the research included and the

 TO ORDER THE REPORT, YOU MUST NOW COMBINE THE TYPE OF APPRAISAL WITH THE TYPE OF REPORT.